-Cholesterol is an important lipid in the blood, helping cells grow and create hormones.
+Cholesterol is an important lipid in the blood, helping cells grow and produce hormones.
 However, "bad" cholesterol can lead to plaque buildup in the arteries, increasing the risk of cardiovascular disease, according to the health website Verywell Health (USA).

 PHOTO: AI

-Eating raw garlic reduces "bad" cholesterol levels
+Eating raw garlic lowers "bad" cholesterol levels.

-Add garlic to your daily meals
+Add garlic to your daily meals.

 Eat fermented garlic

-Combine garlic with lemon juice
+Combine garlic with lemon juice.

 Source: https://thanhnien.vn/4-cach-an-toi-giup-giam-cholesterol-trong-mau-185250325195434347.htm